This unit is being phased out, no new enrolments are being taken.

-This unit involves the development of advanced writing, editing and administrative skills in the production of a high quality peer reviewed Law Journal - the University of Tasmania Law Review (UTLR) or Journal of Information & Science (JLIS).
+This unit involves the development of advanced writing, editing and administrative skills in the production of a high-quality peer reviewed Law Journal - the University of Tasmania Law Review (UTLR) or the Journal of Law Information & Science (JLIS).
 Students will receive tuition in editing and advanced legal writing skills, the concept of publishable quality and will be introduced to legal publishing and editing.
-To be eligible for this unit students must be in the two final years of law study and be performing at a Hons 1st or 2nd Upper level in law studies to date.
-Students must have demonstrated writing skills, teamwork and an interest and/or experience in publishing.

 |Unit name||Law Review|

 Faculty of Law

 |Coordinator||Doctor Peter Lawrence|